Aytsuu/Aytsuu/README.md

 #
 ### About Me
-🔭 I’m exploring **IoT, AI, Machine Learning, Deep Learning, and Neural Network**
+🔭 I’m exploring **IoT, AI, Machine Learning, Deep Learning, and Neural Networks**
 <br>
 <br>
 📫 How to reach me: <br>